Riot Police Unit: Counterterrorism

 As a response to the Kin Kiro incident, the NPA requested the establishment of the Special Firearms Squad (特殊銃隊, Tokushujū-tai) for every PPHs in 1969, and until 1973, all PPHs had these kind of squads as a part of the Riot Police Units.

 At this time, these squads were part-time sniper teams called only when needed.
 Then, in 1996, they were reorganized as local full-time counterterrorism squads cooperating with the national-level Special Assault Teams.
-Also since 2002 Heckler & Koch MP5 submachine guns have been deployed, the equipment has also been strengthened.
+Since the deployment of Heckler & Koch MP5 submachine guns in 2002.
+In response to the 2015 Paris attacks, they have also began to deploy M4 carbines during operations in major cities.

 Its current strength is about 1,900 officers.
 They are mainly mandated for gun violence, and also serve as first responders for emergency situations at nuclear power plants.
 Certain units with enhanced capabilities are established in urban prefectures, such as the Emergency Response Team (ERT) of the TMPD, the Armed Response Team (ART) of the Osaka PPH, and the Riot And Tactics Squad (RATS) of the Saitama PPH.